skblnw/mkvmd_render/README.md

 2. `Density Isovalue`: 1.5
 3. `Grid Spacing`: 0.5

 `Grid Spacing=0.5` gives the most dramatic effect in quality as it increases the number of grids, i.e. higher resolution.
 The rest two parameters govern the size of the volume.
-I personally recommend adjusting `Radius Scale` because it is more straightforward, but also be awared that a large `Radius Scale` will easily crash VMD without any warning.
+I personally recommend adjusting `Radius Scale` because it is more straightforward, but also be aware that a large `Radius Scale` will easily crash VMD without any warning.

 <img src="images/tachyon_2_radius1.png" width="200" /> <img src="images/tachyon_2_bglass.png" width="200" /> <img src="images/tachyon_2_radius2.png" width="200" />